Saratoga County, New York: Government

 Saratoga County is governed by a Board Of Supervisors, with each town Supervisor acting as the representative from that community.
 The City of Saratoga Springs elects two Supervisors and the City of Mechanicville elects one supervisor to sit on the Board of Supervisors, but have no power in their respective city governments.
 The Town of Clifton Park also elects two Supervisors, one being the elected Town Supervisor, and one having only County duties.
 Voting is by weighted vote of each of the communities based on population, which is the reason why Saratoga Springs and Clifton Park, the two largest communities in Saratoga County, elect two Supervisors.
 The political makeup of the 2016-17 Board consists of 21 Republicans, and two Democrats.
-By long-standing tradition, whoever serves as Chairman of the Board of Supervisor's powerful Law and Finance Committee one year serves as Chairman of the full Board the following year—a tradition that has been broken only three times in Saratoga County's history.
-Under this custom, current Law and Finance Committee Chairman Arthur "Mo" Wright, the Supervisor of the Town of Hadley, is slated to become Chairman of the full Board in 2016.

-Republicans hold the county-wide offices of Sheriff, District Attorney, County Clerk, Treasurer, and Judges of the County, Family, and the Surrogate Courts.
+By long-standing tradition, whoever serves as chairman of the Board of Supervisor's powerful Law and Finance Committee one year serves as chairman of the full Board the following year—a tradition that has been broken only three times in Saratoga County's history.
+Under this custom, current Law and Finance Committee Chairman Arthur "Mo" Wright, the Supervisor of the Town of Hadley, is slated to become chairman of the full Board in 2016.
+Republicans hold the county-wide offices of sheriff, district attorney, county clerk, treasurer, and judges of the county, family, and the surrogate courts.

 On the presidential level, like most of the Hudson Valley, Saratoga County was historically powerfully Republican.
 It only supported a Democrat for president twice in the 20th century, in 1964 and 1996.
-As a measure of how Republican the county was, it rejected Franklin D. Roosevelt in all four of his successful bids for the White House; Roosevelt did no better than 42.7 percent in the county.

-The Republican edge narrowed somewhat in the 1990s, and since then Saratoga County has been a Republican-leaning swing county.
+The Republican edge narrowed somewhat in the 1990s and since then Saratoga County has been a Republican-leaning swing county.
 George W. Bush won the county narrowly in 2004 with 53% of the vote, while Barack Obama slightly edged out John McCain and Mitt Romney in both 2008 and 2012, becoming the first Democrat to win a majority in the county since 1964.
 In 2016, Saratoga County flipped back to the Republicans, with Donald Trump capturing a narrow plurality of the vote over Hillary Clinton.
-This flip proved temporary, with Democratic candidate Joe Biden winning the county in 2020.
-Saratoga County has backed the winning candidate in every presidential election since 1996.
+The flip proved to be temporary, with Democratic candidate Joe Biden winning the county in 2020.

 The county is represented in the U.S. Congress by Republican Elise Stefanik and Democrat Paul Tonko.
 In the State Senate, the county is divided between Republicans Daphne Jordan and Jim Tedisco, while in the State Assembly Democrats John T. McDonald III and Carrie Woerner, along with Republicans Mary Beth Walsh and Dan Stec, each represent portions of the county.